jotaen/klog/Specification.md

 it MAY be negative;
 it MAY be greater than 24 hours.

-Overlapping *ranges* MUST be counted individually and MUST NOT be offset against each other.
+Overlapping *ranges* MUST each be counted fully.
 E.g., the two *entries* `12:00 - 13:00` and `12:30 - 13:30` result in *total time* of `2h`.

 *Ranges* with *shifted times* MUST be fully counted towards